McEnnire History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestors of the first family to use the name McEnnire lived among the ancient Scottish people called the Picts.
 The McEnnire family lived in the lands of Kinnear, which lie near Wormit in the county of Fife.
-The surname McEnnire belongs to the category of habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+The name literally means "chieftain."

 Early Origins of the McEnnire family